Redact audit log fields¶

 What can be replaced¶

-Only two fields are replaceable, and only with the query_digest function:
+Only the statement-text fields are replaceable, and only with the query_digest function:

 general |